|

 Galmaduwa Vihara temple

-Galmaduwa Vihara is of interest as it exhibits features not found in
+Galmaduwa Vihara, a stone built temple is of singular interest as it

-the other buildings of the Kandy period.
-For instance, encircling the
+exhibits features not found in the other buildings of the Kandy period.

-dome is a structure consisting of seven diminishing storeys, revealing a
+consisting of seven diminishing storeys, revealing a Tanjore influence,

-that have a western influence.
-There would have been an even older
+influence.
+There would have been an even older dagoba on this site

-dagoba on this site before the Galmaduwa Vihara was built.
+before the Galmaduwa Vihara was built.

 Handagala Vihara temple